 Set clear goals for improvement

 Set specific goals for improvement so that everyone is crystal clear about what is expected.
 Involve people in generating ideas about the steps they need to take to improve.
 If people feel they are part of the process they are much more likely to commit to change and to follow any agreed actions through.
 Make it clear that you are there to support them in their efforts to overcome whatever difficulties they are facing so they can raise their performance – and of course make sure you deliver on any training or support that is promised.
 It’s important to have some kind of official record of whatever has been agreed.
 This doesn’t have to mean filling in complicated forms.
-The latest performance management software (such as the module included with Cezanne OnDemand) makes it easy for you to document the outcomes of any conversations – and the system will also nudge you when actions are due.
+The latest performance management software (such as the module included with Cezanne HR) makes it easy for you to document the outcomes of any conversations – and the system will also nudge you when actions are due.

 Set a timescale for review